cioccarellia/lib-template-android/README.md

     signing.secretKeyRingFile=    # Your GPG Key file path ossrhUsername=                # Account Username
     ossrhPassword=                # Account Password
-    sonatypeStagingProfileId=     # These two shoudld match, they are your profile id. stagingProfileId=             # These two shoudld match, they are your profile id.
+    sonatypeStagingProfileId=     # These two should match, they are your reporitory's profileId. stagingProfileId=             # These two should match, they are your reporitory's profileId.
     ```